sofia-llacer-caro/vermut-filosofic/raw/frameworks/frameworks.md

 ## Steps to start thinking critacally

-1 - Formulate questions
+1- Formulate questions

-2 - Gather relevant information
+2- Gather relevant information

-3 - Apply the information
+3- Apply the information

-4 - Consider the implications (aplications and implications)
+4- Consider the implications (aplications and implications)

-5 - Explore other points of view
+5- Explore other points of view

+*how to simplify the teaching of critical thinking without reducing its complexity*

+1- Detail analytic observation

+2- Complex questioning

+3- Evaluation

+4- Conclusion